ankane/searchkick/README.md

 - top searches with low conversions
 - top searches with no results

-### Conversions

-Searchkick can use conversion data to learn what users are looking for.
+Searchkick can then use the conversion data to learn what users are looking for.
 If a user searches for “ice cream” and adds Ben & Jerry’s Chunky Monkey to the cart (our conversion metric at Instacart), that item gets a little more weight for similar searches.

-The first step is to define your conversion metric and start tracking conversions.
-The database works well for low volume, but feel free to use Redis or another datastore.

-Searchkick automatically treats `apple` and `APPLE` the same.

-Next, add conversions to the index.
+Add conversion data with:

 ```ruby
 class Product < ApplicationRecord